dasic002/2411-hackathon-team2/README.md

   </tr>
 </table>

-Keeping our user personas in mind, we then wanted to test how these colors look for users with different types of visual impairments.
-We created a mockup for our landing page and tested each layout for 8 types of impairments using a [Color Blind Vision Simulator](https://pilestone.com/pages/color-blindness-simulator-1?srsltid=AfmBOooS3NaYz6ZSMBzkC52-VBPHp0FpKVg1DJi_okGUmlTMUueONlkM) :
+Keeping our user personas in mind, we then wanted to test how these colours would be seen by with different types of visual impairments, namely Colour Vision Deficiency.
+We created a mockup for our landing page and tested each layout for 8 types of colour blindness using a [Color Blind Vision Simulator](https://pilestone.com/pages/color-blindness-simulator-1?srsltid=AfmBOooS3NaYz6ZSMBzkC52-VBPHp0FpKVg1DJi_okGUmlTMUueONlkM) :

 - Green-weak (Deuteranomaly)
 - Red-weak (Protanomaly)